-We spend at least half our lives in dream time.
+We spend at least half our lives dreaming.
 One third of our lives is spent sleeping and therefore dreaming at night.
 According to Harvard research , 48% of our days are spent daydreaming and recent studies show daydreaming is vital for higher levels of cognitive function.
 Therefore more than half of our lives are spent dreaming; think about it; the fantasies, dreamy moments, painting a future with a loved one, building our next business.
 These are all dreams.
 This is brain activity that occurs for each of us; every single day.
 Dreams are a daily emotion and activity.
 All around the world.
 We are experiencing and feeling these dreams.

 Dreams are the windows to our creativity.
 The subconscious is our greatest therapist.
 In between sleep dreams and daydreams, we are empowered with tools for self-enlightenment, discovery, reflection and rest for the thinking mind.